ashusharma-git/yoga-class-admission-app/README.md

 As of now, when applicant submit the admission form `makePayment()` function is there which can be later implemented to make actual payment; currently this only inserts payment details with randomly generated transaction id.

 There is a monthly cronjob which runs at `00:00 am` on first day of the every month.
-This makes changes in `batch table`.
-All the record are set to `0` for `has_changed` column, so that all applicants are once eligible for batch change in every month.
+This makes changes in `batch table` and `applicant table`.
+All the record are set to `0` for `has_changed` column in batch table, so that all applicants are once eligible for batch change in every month.
+Everyone needs to pay fee monthly, so `payment_status` column is set to `NOT_PAID` applicant table such that all can make fee payment through option available on home page.
+In future, cronjob can also be implemented to send monthly fee payment remider via email to all.

 ## Technology used
 >Node.js, Express.js, EJS, HTML, CSS, Bootstarp, MySQL db, Sequelize, Cronjob, Docker